+RECOMMENDED BOOKS

-Sr. no. Name Author(s) Publisher 1 The Algorithm Design Manual Steven S Skiena Springer Science & Business Media 2 Object Oriented Programming with C++ Balagurusamy Tata McGraw-Hill Education 3 Object Oriented Programming Using C++ Jaspreet Singh, Mrs. Pinki Parampreet Kaur Technical Publications
+Sr. no. Name Author(s) Publisher

+1 9 The Algorithm Design Manual Steven S Skiena Springer Science &

+10 A State of the second Business Media

+2 Object Oriented Programming with C++ Balagurusamy Tata McGraw-Hill

+with C + + A DESCRIPTION OF CASE Education

+3 Object Oriented Programming Using C++ Jaspreet Singh, Mrs. Technical

+Pinki Parampreet Kaur Publications

-Course Code MGT004
+Course Code MGT007

 Course Title Organization Behaviour

 Type of Course HS

-LTP 400
+L T P 300

-Credits 4
+Credits 3

 Course Prerequisites Nil

 Course Objectives The aim is to enable the student to know about the behavior of

-Individual in the organization.
+individual in the organization.

 Course Outcome (CO) The learner will be able to-

 1. Understand the main theories of Organizational Behavior;

 2. Analyze how these theories and empirical evidence can help to understand contemporary organizational issues;

 3. To apply theories to practical problems in organizations in a critical manner.

+SYLLABUS